This page explains the most common metrics used within scholarly publishing to measure impact at a journal level.

 The h-median of a publication is the median of the citation counts in its h-core.
 For example, the h-median of the publication above is nine.
 The h-median is a measure of the distribution of citations to the h-core articles.

-Finally, the h5-index, h5-core and h5-median of a publication are, respectively, the h-index, h-core and h-median of only those of its articles that were published in the last five complete calendar years.
+Finally, the h5-index, h5-core and h5-median of a publication are, respectively, the h-index, h-core and h-median of the set of articles published by that publication in the last five complete calendar years.